axean/tergite-backend/README.md

 ## Prerequisites
 * Redis
 * Labber, + export PYTHONPATH to Labber's Script module
+* qpulse (a.k.a. tergite-quantify-connector) needs to be installed with pip
 * (optional) Use Anaconda environment.
 With Python 3.8.

 ## Package installation